-As noted above, marijuana users are also 85 percent more likely to suffer workplace injuries than non-users,64 and thus the increase in expected marijuana use post-legalization among the working-age population is also likely to result in more workplace injuries, both fatal and non-fatal.
+As noted above, marijuana users are also 85% more likely to suffer workplace injuries than non-users, and thus the increase in expected marijuana use post-legalization among the working-age population is also likely to result in more workplace injuries, both fatal and non- fatal.
+The amount of fatal workplace injuries that occurred in 2015 was 172.
 Illinois averages 3.2 cases of non-fatal workplace injuries and illnesses per every 100 full-time workers.
-On a national level, due to increasingly good worker safety practices, the rate of non-fatal injuries has been slowly falling, at about 2.5 percent per year on average from 2010 to 2015, the last year federal data is available.
-That means by 2020, the rate will have reached 2.38 injuries per year per 100 full-time workers:
+On a national level, due to increasingly good worker safety practices, the rate of non-fatal injuries has been slowly falling, at about 2.5% per year on average from 2010 to 2015, the last year federal data is available.
+That means by 2020, the rate will have reached 2.38 injuries per year per 100 full-time workers.